Sommaire

 - natural supplements;

-- or an adapted hormonal treatment.
+- or appropriate hormonal treatment.

 Solutions for managing fatigue during perimenopause